mvdan/gofumpt/README.md

 to ensure consistent formatting independent of what Go version is being used.
 The [added formatting rules](#Added-rules) are implemented in the `format` package.

-Note that vendor directories are skipped unless given as explicit arguments.
+`vendor` and `testdata` directories are skipped unless given as explicit arguments.
 Similarly, the added rules do not apply to generated Go files unless they are given as explicit arguments.